 - 1. Planning Phase.
 Include in the proposal a timeline and plan for a planning phase of up to 12 months.
 Grantees will be expected to complete a planning phase, prior to implementing services, which requires working with BJA's technical assistance provider and approval from BJA before activity may begin toward the full implementation of their programs.
-During the planning phase, applicants will build upon and strengthen compliance with the mandatory requirements as well as clarify and enhance program operations and service delivery. - a.
-Grantees will receive intensive technical assistance and will be allowed to access a portion of the total grant award (\$200,000 for Category 1 and \$100,000 for Category 2) in order to complete and submit a required Planning and Implementation Guide provided by the BJA technical assistance provider-the National Reentry Resource Center (NRRC)-which will guide each grantee in developing a strategic plan that incorporates evidence-based programs, policies, and practices.
-Program budget approval and coordination with a technical assistance coordinator is required to complete and submit a planning and implementation guide. - b.
+During the planning phase, applicants will build upon and strengthen compliance with the other mandatory requirements as well as clarify and enhance program operations and service delivery. - a.
+Grantees will receive intensive technical assistance and will be allowed to access a portion of the total grant award (\$200,000 for Category 1 and \$100,000 for Category 2) in order to complete and submit a required Planning and Implementation Guide provided by the BJA technical assistance provider-the National Reentry Resource Center (NRRC)-which will guide each grantee in developing a strategic plan that incorporates evidence-based programs, policies, and practices. - b.
 Once Planning and Implementation Guides are submitted and approved by BJA, and a special condition to release the funds has been approved, grantees will move into the Implementation Phase of their project and gain access to the remainder of their grant funds. - 2.
 Correctional Partner Memorandum of Agreement.
-Include as an attachment a Memorandum of Agreement or Understanding (MOA or MOU), or other documentation more binding than a letter of support, that clearly demonstrates an established collaborative relationship between the applicant and the correctional agencies that: 1) oversee the specific facility or facilities from which the applicant proposes to recruit the target reentering population; and 2) oversee community corrections (probation and/or parole) for the target population.
+Include as an attachment a Memorandum of Agreement or Understanding (MOA or MOU) that clearly demonstrates an established, collaborative relationship between the applicant and the correctional agencies that: (1) oversee the specific facility or facilities from which the applicant proposes to recruit the target reentering population; and (2) oversee community corrections (probation and/or parole) for the target population.
 The MOAs/MOUs must include the following information: - a.
-The roles and responsibilities for staff from both agencies involved in the program.
+The roles and responsibilities for staff from both agencies involved in the program. - b.

-- b.
 Terms of access to the correctional facility or facilities for program staff.
 (If applicants are unable to conduct in-reach into correctional facilities, the application should explain the reason(s) why such access is not practicable.) - c.
 Information on pre-release programming and interventions provided by the correctional agency to each participant. - d.
 The data elements and performance measures that the partnering agencies will provide-or assist the grantee in obtaining-for the purpose of measuring the impact of grant activities.
 In particular, the MOAs/MOUs should account for how the applicant will receive information related to court and criminal justice system involvement such as re-arrest, reconviction, revocation, and reincarceration, as required by this solicitation's performance measures. - e.
 A strong history of collaboration.
-The extent to which the applicant is able to demonstrate a collaborative partnership with institutional and/or community corrections agencies, access to participants within facilities prior to release, and the ability and willingness of institutional and/or community corrections agencies to share data for performance measurement purposes will be key factors in assessing the strength of applications.
+The extent to which the applicant is able to demonstrate a collaborative partnership with institutional and/or community corrections agencies and has access to participants within facilities prior to release, and the ability and willingness of institutional and/or community corrections agencies to share data for performance measurement purposes will be key factors in assessing the strength of applications.